faf-big

 function searchHasEnded (completed, foundItems)

-The optional searchHasEnded function, when implemented by the script, receives two arguments: The first is a boolean stating whether the search was completed (as opposed to being stopped by the user), and the second provides all the found disk items in an array.
+The optional searchHasEnded function, when implemented by the script, receives two arguments: The first is a boolean stating whether the search was completed (as opposed to being stopped by the user), and the second provides all the found disk items so far in an array (this may exclude items that require a content search, though).

 function skipDirectory (diskItem)